Waste pollution is one of the broadest social and environmental issues.

 Waste water pollution pollutes the water when waste water or sewage is introduced to surface water (rivers, lakes, etc) or ground water without being adequately treated to purify the waste water, or remove any harmful contaminants or impurities.

-There could be numerous reasons waste water isn’t treated, including but not limited to inadequate treatment systems and processes, or a lack of regulations/laws (or enforcement of those regulations and laws) around the adequate treatment of waste water.
+There could be numerous reasons waste water isn’t treated, including but not limited to inadequate treatment systems and processes, cost and time required, or a lack of regulations/laws (or enforcement of those regulations and laws) around the adequate treatment of waste water.

 Mine tailings can contain a range of toxic and harmful chemicals, and can pollute the environment via leaching and via direct dumping into surface or ground water sources.